metagentools/GraphBin/README.md

 [![Language grade: Python](https://img.shields.io/lgtm/grade/python/g/Vini2/GraphBin.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/Vini2/GraphBin/context:python)
 [![Documentation Status](https://readthedocs.org/projects/graphbin/badge/?version=latest)](https://graphbin.readthedocs.io/en/latest/?badge=latest)

-**GraphBin** is a NGS data-based metagenomic contig bin refinment tool that makes use of the contig connectivity information from the assembly graph to bin contigs.
+**GraphBin** is an NGS data-based metagenomic contig bin refinement tool that makes use of the contig connectivity information from the assembly graph to bin contigs.
 It utilizes the binning result of an existing binning tool and a label propagation algorithm to correct mis-binned contigs and predict the labels of contigs which are discarded due to short length.

 **For detailed instructions on installation, usage and visualisation, please refer to the [documentation hosted at Read the Docs](https://graphbin.readthedocs.io/).**